-A former assistant and associate head coach in the college baseball realm, Noah Sanders has been named the newest assistant coach on head coach Cindy Ball-Malone’s staff ahead of the spring 2025 season.
+A former assistant and associate head coach in the college baseball realm, Noah Sanders concluded his second season on staff with the UCF softball team in 2026.

-Working primarily with the team’s offense, Sanders helped lead his team to great success throughout his tenure in Little Rock.
-In posting the team’s second 30-win campaign in as many seasons as a member of the Ohio Valley Conference in 2024, Little Rock finished the year with an aggregate .274/.355/.432 line, accompanied by 60 home runs and 116 doubles, a mark that ranked fifth-most in a single season in program history.
+He helped lead his team to great success throughout his tenure in Little Rock.
+In posting the team’s second 30-win campaign in as many seasons as a member of the Ohio Valley Conference in 2024, the Trojans finished the year with an aggregate .274/.355/.432 line, accompanied by 60 home runs and 116 doubles, a mark that ranked fifth-most in a single season in program history.

 Little Rock boasted five players with at least 10 doubles in 2024, led by Nico Baumbach’s 22, and three players who eclipsed 100 total bases, led again by Baumbach (120).